euctrl-pru/website/references/definition/fab.md

 <br>
 <br>
-The map below shows all Eurocontrol Member States FIRs and the nine FABs relevant for SES RP2.
+The map below shows all Eurocontrol Member States FIRs and the nine FABs relevant for **SES RP2**.

 Click to zoom in/out.
 Hoover with the mouse to get further information.